-An employee who is reinstated after military leave, as referred to in Section 11, may be granted vacation allowance up to the equivalent of twelve (12) months' accrual as of the date on which they returned or returns, provided, that prior to such military leave, vacation had not been used or compensation paid in lieu thereof for the same year.
-Neither the above usage, nor absence due to military leave, shall in any way affect vacation credits accrued by such an employee in any full month of employment after they return from military service.
+An employee who is reinstated after military leave, as referred to in Section 11, may be granted vacation allowance up to the equivalent of twelve (12) months' accrual as of the date on which the bargaining unit member returned or returns, provided, that prior to such military leave, vacation had not been used or compensation paid in lieu thereof for the same year.
+Neither the above usage, nor absence due to military leave, shall in any way affect vacation credits accrued by such an employee in any full month of employment after the bargaining unit member returns from military service.